How to Get Cast in a ‘Spider-Man’ Movie

 What is “Spider-Man” about?

 Spider-Man is a Marvel superhero created by Stan Lee and Steve Ditko.
-Though each Spider-Man project has its own storyline, the usual premise is that Peter Parker, a shy teen, is bitten by a radioactive spider, which gives him superpowers to help others and fight enemies.
+Though each Spider-Man project has its own storyline—and every actor who’s played the part has made their web-slinger unique—the usual premise is that Peter Parker, a shy teen, is bitten by a radioactive spider, which gives him superpowers to help others and fight enemies.

 What are the most popular “Spider-Man” films?